n7vpham/MindFlip-Flashcard-App/app/utils/testmd.md

 # This is a test

 Test def
-: Lest see how this looks
+: Lets see how this looks

-Yes yes
+Another one
-: we shall see how this appears
+: does this work?
 - aa
 - aa

+SOme block we do not want to see as a flashcard.

 how does the string appear.